obsidian-btc/event-store-messaging/README.md

 ### Message Metadata

-In addition to structure and messaging capabilities, this also provides each message class with a `metadata` attribute. **The `metadata` attribute is not something that should be edited directly.
-Rather, it is created automically when the message is built.**
+Including the EventStore::Messaging::Message module within a message class also provides each message with a `metadata` attribute. **The `metadata` attribute is not something that should be edited directly.
+Rather, it is created with the relevant when the message is built and updated when the message is written.**

-EventStore::Messaging::Message::Metadata is a class with specified attributes.
-The following attributes are assigned when a message is built, based on the information provided:
+The `metadata` attribute is an instance of the EventStore::Messaging::Message::Metadata class.
+The following `metadata` attributes are assigned when a message is built, based on the information provided:

-- correlation_stream_name (the stream name of the correlating process coordinating this succession of messages)
+- correlation_stream_name (the stream name of the correlating process coordinating this set of messages)
 - causation_event_id (the id of the specific event/message that initiated the creation of the current message, if there was a causation event)
 - causation_stream_name (the stream name to which the causation event was written, if there was a causation event)